lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 You can use the Accessibility Checker feature available on most Microsoft Office products including Word, Excel and PowerPoint.

-The Accessibility Checker will identify any issues in your document and suggests how you can fix them.
+The Accessibility Checker will identify any issues in your document and suggest how you can fix them.

 Microsoft has guidance on [checking the accessibility of a Word document](https://support.office.com/en-us/article/create-accessible-pdfs-064625e0-56ea-4e16-ad71-3aa33bb4b7ed).